danshannon/javastravav3api/README.md

 - The REST client is written using [Retrofit](http://square.github.io/retrofit/), because it makes life ridiculously easy
 - JSON serialisation uses [GSON](https://code.google.com/p/google-gson/)
 - Caching is implemented with [Apache JCS](https://commons.apache.org/proper/commons-jcs/)

+Java
+====
+The Stravajava API is dependent on Java 8 runtime as it uses the new asynchronous processing model (specifically, CompletableFuture).
+It won't compile on Java 7 or below and at this stage there's no intention to backport it (although if you want to, feel free - should only need to remove all the asynchronous bits).